na-na-hi/renget/archive/BulkGuide.md

 Double Team

 ##The Others:

+#####Team Watchers:
+Espathra:
+Sex: Female
+Ability: Speed Boost
+She's a blind Sensor, and the team's leader.
+Her role was primarily to find hidden passages and details others would miss, via using her ability to detect changes in the environment.
+Her philosophy behind Aura is different compared to others due to her not being a fighter, focusing more on finding hidden meanings and revealing that which is concealed.
+She's quite old, being 87 years of age as of Part 3.

+Indeedee:
+Sex: Male
+Ability: Psychic Surge
+Espathra's husband.
+His role was in reading and navigation, since his wife is blind, alongside boosting the damage of Hatterene's moves.
+He's very concerned with etiquette, and is implied to get violent with those who breach it.
+He can also be quite scary, when he wants to be.

+Hatterene:
+Sex: Female
+Ability: ???
+The third member of Team Watchers, who never retired in spite of her advanced age.
+She was mentioned as being introverted, although very kindly to those she opened up to.
+She was the team's main battler.

+#####Independents and Civilians:
 Jolteon:
 Sex: Female
 Ability: Volt Absorb
 A novice caravan guard with a bit of a cowardly streak who works with her best friend, Mawile.
 She's a bit of an airhead, and after witnessing Makuhita's victory over Iron Wing, she fawned over him for a while.
 She took him on a date to The Saloon, a pub in Sahra Town, but her bubble was burst when she found out that he didn't even know it was one, and that she wasn't his type.

+Polteageist:
+Sex: N/A
+Ability: Cursed Body
+He's a potter from Redkiln who was, at one point, a perfectionist.
+The pot he lives in is noticably shoddier than others of his kind - he was tricked by a green, lanky stranger into buying a counterfeit to evolve into, 20 years before the events of Part 3.
+He also describes himself as one of the few Pokemon on the Sand Continent who can make good porcelain.

+Sonora, aka "Merry" (Maractus):
+Sex: Female
+Ability: Water Absorb
+An ex-outlaw living in Redkiln wearing a worn poncho, with numerous scars across her body.
+She ran with her ex-husband for a long time, leaving both him and the criminal business behind due to her aversion to bloodshed.
+She's a naturally cheery Pokemon, although she's weighed down by her past actions, and the regret that she could never convince her ex to change his ways with her.
+She's still very attached to him, keeping a Gold Ribbon he gave her as an unofficial signifier of their marriage.

+Mienfoo, aka the Sourdough Supremacist:
+Sex: Male
+Ability: Reckless
+A baker from Redkiln known for his constantly shifting mood, passion for his work, and insistence that sourdough is the superior form of bread.
+His family has been baking for generations, and the sourdough starter he nutures is old as, if not older than Redkiln itself.
+He views baker's yeast as "soulless" and has a particular disdain for bread leavened with the assistance of Fidough breath, hating it for being, in his eyes, unsanitary.

 ##Geography: